MarkusBiggus/home-assistant.io/source/_integrations/miele.markdown

 {% details "List of sensors" %}

 - **Operation state**:
   - **Status**: Represents the current operation state of the device.
-The default entity name is just the appliance type, e.g., "Dishwasher".
+The default entity name is just the appliance type.
+For example, "Dishwasher".
   - **Temperature**: Represents the current temperature in refrigerators, freezers, and ovens.
 Entities are created for up to 3 zones depending on the device capabilities.
 {% enddetails %}